 Carolina Student Legal Services, Inc. (SLS) is a non-profit law firm on campus.
-SLS is staffed by three attorneys who provide legal advice and assistance in a wide range of legal matters including landlord/tenant concerns, expunging criminal records, consumer-related matters, domestic violence cases (which do not involve another student as an adverse party), and many other areas.
+SLS is staffed by three attorneys who provide legal advice and assistance in a wide range of legal matters including landlord/tenant issues, expunging criminal records, consumer-related matters, domestic violence cases (which do not involve another student as an adverse party), Wills, Powers of Attorney, becoming a non-profit, and many other areas.
+The attorneys provide advice on criminal and traffic cases, but cannot go to court for you.
+SLS staff members are Notary Publics and can notarize documents for you.
 All visits to the office are strictly confidential.

 SLS cannot advise or represent you against another student, the University, or another state agency.
-Advice may be provided in criminal and traffic cases involving state agencies.

-The basic eligibility requirement to use SLS is the payment of the SLS fee, which is already included in your student fees.
-Recent graduates are also eligible for this service as long as you contact SLS within three months of graduation and the problem arose while you were an enrolled, fee-paying student.
+The only eligibility requirement to use SLS is the payment of the SLS fee, which is already included in your student fees.